imcf/rlm-prometheus/README.md

 server.
 By default access to it is blocked and those restrictions should not be lifted more than necessary.

-We're providing an example snippet in [Open-RlmFirewallPort.ps1][2] to demonstrate how to adjust the Windows firewall so the collector host's IP address is enabled to connect to RLM.
+There is an example snippet in [Open-RlmFirewallPort.ps1][2] that demonstrates how to adjust the Windows firewall so the collector's host IP address is allowed to connect to RLM.

 [1]: https://prometheus.io/